Thuynh808/HPC_CryptoCluster/README.md

 - The distributed job completed in 6 minutes and 52 seconds, demonstrating a significant reduction in runtime compared to the single-node test (16 minutes and 22 seconds).
 - All 10 passwords were successfully recovered, showcasing the cluster's ability to handle distributed workloads efficiently.
 - The multi-node distributed test highlights the efficiency and scalability of the cluster.
 By utilizing three nodes, the runtime was reduced by nearly 58% compared to the single-node test.
-- All 10 passwords were successfully cracked, demonstrating the cluster's capability to handle resource-intensive tasks efficiently while maintaining accuracy.

 ![HPC_CryptoCluster](https://i.imgur.com/qB3Oj56.png)